 Try to sustain a profitable business on 0.1% conversion.
 That’s just plain wrong.

-Now imagine, you throw more traffic and hit 30k visitors, and double your leads 200, and miraculously double your sales too 20.
-We’re looking at 0.67% lead conversion, and 0.067% sales conversion rate.
+Now imagine, you throw more traffic and hit 30k visitors, and double your leads to 200, and miraculously double your sales to 20.
+We’re looking at a 0.67% lead conversion and a 0.067% sales conversion rate.
 You actually dropped your sales conversion rate, which is really what is important since leads don’t pay you, customers pay you.

-What if your traffic dropped but quality of your traffic increased?
+What if your traffic dropped but the quality of your traffic increased?
 The visitors would be more qualified and ready to buy from you.
-What would that scenario look like.
+What would that scenario look like?

 5k visitors a month, 750 leads, and 500 sales.
 Do the math.

 15% lead conversion rate.
 10% sales conversion.
 OMG.
 But the traffic dropped?

 It sure did.
 If you get quality traffic, instead of aiming for quantity, you will increase the quality and quantity of leads, successfully giving your sales team leads that are hanging down the sales cliff, no bulldozing necessary.